Art School Confidential

 God I love these little independents when they're done right!

 I sat there with my girlfriend who had gone to the Rhode Island School of Design and she said "Spot on!"
 She then told me a hilarious story of a project she had as a junior in film at RISD.
 She and a fellow student did a spoof about a company that did drapery cleaning .
 He father actually did have a company that cleaned draperies as well as mini blinds professional cleaning for businesses and residential clients, so she really knew the subject.
+And they are clearly the best drapery cleaning NYC service available.
 Instead of doing the obvious by making the cleaners incompetent and making a mess of everything.
 She filmed one of her father's cleaning team actually cleaning mini blinds.
 The twist in the film was the voice over who explained why everything that was being done was completely wrong.
 Then when the project was to be presented to the class and her professor, she got into RISD critique mode and spun a ridiculously obscure explanation about the film's concept...blah blah blah.
 And she received an A. Needless to say, she identified with what the film makers were doing."

 This film impressed the hell out of me